Minimalist Data Wrangling with Python

 Minimalist Data Wrangling with Python is envisaged as a student’s first introduction to data science, providing a high-level overview as well as discussing key concepts in detail.
 We explore methods for cleaning data gathered from different sources, transforming, selecting, and extracting features, performing exploratory data analysis and dimensionality reduction, identifying naturally occurring data clusters, modelling patterns in data, comparing data between groups, and reporting the results.

 For many students around the world, educational resources are hardly affordable.
 Therefore, I have decided that this book should remain an independent, non-profit, open-access project (available both in PDF and HTML forms).
 Whilst, for some people, the presence of a “designer tag” from a major publisher might still be a proxy for quality, it is my hope that this publication will prove useful to those who seek knowledge for knowledge’s sake.

-Please spread the news about it by sharing the above URL with your mates/peers/students.
-Thanks.
+Please spread the news about it by sharing the above URLs with your mates, peers, or students.
+Thank you.

 Also, consider citing this book as: Gagolewski M. (2022), Minimalist Data Wrangling with Python, Zenodo, Melbourne, DOI: 10.5281/zenodo.6451068, ISBN: 978-0-6455719-1-2, URL: https://datawranglingpy.gagolewski.com/.